 Check out these related blogs:

-Raffle prize ideas 2019 & how to get companies to give raffle prizes
+Raffle prize ideas 2019 & how to get companies to donate

 Often the hardest part of an event is getting people there.
 This is certainly where I get most nervous!

 As soon as your venue and date are confirmed, contact your friends and family and ask them if they will come.
 Tell them that it would be great if they could also try and get a couple of their friends to come along too.
 This is the easiest way to sell tickets.